KhronosGroup/Vulkan-ValidationLayers/LAYER_CONFIGURATION.md

 ### Windows
 Layers can be activated by using the `VK_INSTANCE_LAYERS` environment variable.
-The variable should include a semi-colon separated list of layer names to activate.
+The variable should include a semicolon-separated list of layer names to activate.
 Note that order is relevant, with the initial layer being the closest to the application, and the final layer being closest to the driver.

 For example: